 Enjoy hiking at East Haddam Land Trust preserves with trails.
 Leashed dogs may accompany hikers on East Haddam Land Trust trails.

 These preserves provide access to historic mill sites:

-Find Trail Maps on each Preserve's page, at the Town of East Haddam Municipal Complex, at Ballek's Garden Center in East Haddam, and at the trailheads of most Preserves.
+Find Trail Maps on each Preserve's page, at the Town of East Haddam Municipal Complex and at the trailheads of most Preserves.

 The following East Haddam Land Trust preserves have no trails: